markbeaton/TidyManaged/README.md

 This is a managed .NET/Mono wrapper for the open source, cross-platform Tidy library, a HTML/XHTML/XML markup parser & cleaner originally created by Dave Raggett.

-I'm not going to explain Tidy's "raison d'être" - please read [Dave Raggett's original web page](http://www.w3.org/People/Raggett/tidy/) for more information, or the [SourceForge project](http://tidy.sourceforge.net/) that has taken over maintenance of the library.
+I'm not going to explain Tidy's "raison d'√™tre" - please read [Dave Raggett's original web page](http://www.w3.org/People/Raggett/tidy/) for more information, or the [SourceForge project](http://tidy.sourceforge.net/) that has taken over maintenance of the library.

 ## libtidy